 The best way to make an informed decision on your tooth replacement needs is to schedule a consultation at our practice.
 During your consultation, our team will determine the state of your oral health and which tooth replacement method meets your unique needs.

 Dental implants rarely have a set price because the cost of treatment will vary depending on your needs.
 If you need more than one tooth replaced, you’re going to need multiple implants and more complex restorations to replace them.
-Additionally, preparatory treatments like bone grafts or periodontal therapy may be needed if you have reduced bone volume or gum disease to address, extending the length of treatment.
+Additionally, preliminary treatments like bone grafts or periodontal therapy may be needed if you have reduced bone volume or gum disease to address, extending the length of treatment.

 Regardless of your needs, it cannot be stressed enough that dental implants are an effective long-term investment that lasts for many decades.
 The same cannot be said for dentures nor dental bridges, both of which do not fully address the consequences of tooth loss nor last as long without needing repair or replacement.
 To learn more about the cost of dental implants in Carrollton, review the following information and contact our office with further questions.

 Frequently Asked Questions – Dental Implants